zibz0017/QuartzVault/content/Halacha/Pesach/Bedikas Chametz.md

 2. One should begin the bedika immediately after tzeis.[^5] One may wait some amount of time but nothing significant.[^6]
 ## Bedika Before the 14th
 1. One can do bedikas chametz at night before the night of the 14th if they are careful not to bring chametz in after they check.
 There is a chumrah to recheck on the night of the 14th.[^3]
 2. One may not check during the day before the 14th night.
 If one does, they are יוצא בדיעבד and do not need to check again.
 However, they should recheck one room on the 14th night.
-Checking by windows, skylights or an אכסדרה (room with only 3 sides[^7] or a room with a lot of windows[^8]) is fine, לכתחילה.[^9] (It seems that one does not make a bracha on this but this is not clear.
+Checking by windows, skylights or an אכסדרה (room with only 3 sides[^7] or a room with a lot of windows[^8]) is fine, לכתחילה.<span style="visibility:hidden">l</span>[^9] (It seems that one does not make a bracha on this but this is not clear.
 The Mishna Berura says that if one checks by day in places that are well lit (will be discussed soon) or at night, then one does not make a bracha.
 But what if one checks in places that are not well lit during the daytime.)
 3. Two reasons why we are against doing a bedika by day:
 	1. Candles are less effective by day (and sweeping is never particularly effective as it does not reach into cracks.)[^10]
 	2. Once the first reason is true, chazal were mesaken it this way and once they are mesaken it this way, we want to stick to it.